CanJet: Fleet

-Current fleet
+Fleet at closing

 As of December 2014, the CanJet fleet consisted of the following aircraft:

 Historical fleet

 CanJet has also operated the following aircraft types:

 Onboard service

 CanJet provided free hot meals on all flights (except USA flights) with a free glass of wine, non-alcoholic beverages, coffee and tea on all flights.
 Pizza and sandwiches were available for purchase on USA flights, with free non-alcoholic beverages, coffee and tea.
 Snacks and alcoholic beverages were available for sale.
 On southbound flights, a free glass of sparkling wine was provided on board.
 Pillow & blanket comfort travel kits, and headsets for in-flight entertainment were available for purchase on board.